joelvaneenwyk/picobat/GUIDELINES.md

 The field **\*\*line**, is a pointer to the **pBat\_RunParsedLine\(\)** copy of the current **PARSED\_LINE\*** being executed.
 Thus **\*line** can be set to NULL without causing any memory leakage as it is a copy of the original pointer.
-The lookahed commands are allowed to mess with the PARSED\_LINE for subsequent execution.
+The lookahead commands are allowed to mess with the PARSED\_LINE for subsequent execution.

 To add a block at the beginning of the PARSED\_LINE, the following function